visopsys/grid/packages/website/docs/introduction.md

 title: Introduction
 ---

-## What is SheetGrid
+## What is SpreadSheets

-SheetGrid is a React component to display excel-like spreadsheets in your application.
+SpreadSheets is a React component to display excel-like spreadsheets in your application.
 It lets you declarative render, customize and develop high performance excel grids.

 It is written in TypeScript and works only with React/Preact.